(Please see the Members' Page and the Juniors' Introduction page for the latest on 2021 arrangements)

 NB ANYONE WANTING TO COUNT JUNIOR SAILING FOR THEIR DUKE OF EDINBURGH AWARD NEED TO INFORM US BY THE 1ST SESSION AT THE LATEST.

 The club owns several single and double handed boats.
-The single handed Toppers and Oppies are used for beginners and more advanced sailors depending on size.
-The double handed boats are used by beginners to enable a number of children to be coached at one go, or by the advanced group to learn double handed sailing, spinnaker work, or instructor training.
+The single-handed Toppers and Oppies are used for beginners and more advanced sailors depending on size.
+The double-handed boats are used by beginners to enable a number of children to be coached at one go, or by the advanced group to learn double-handed sailing, spinnaker work, or instructor training.

-Once able to sail, we encourage children to have their own boat in order to maximise the benefits of Junior Sailing and provide fair access for all beginners.
+Once able to sail, we encourage children to have their own boat in order to maximise the benefits of Junior Sailing and to provide fair access for all beginners.

 Would all parents please make themselves conversant with our Parents' Responsibilities page